elegantapp/pwa-workshop-angular-firebase/README.md

 ## Add asset group for icons

 We also need to introduce an additional asset group for caching image assets.
-Open `ngsw-config.json` file and add the following asset group;
+Open `ngsw-config.json` file and change the group with the name of `assets` into following;

 ```json
 {